mukeshkarna/bca-computer-network-notes/data-link-layer-notes1.md

 #### CSMA/CA (Collision Avoidance)

 CSMA/CA is designed for wireless networks where collision detection is difficult.
+* Carrier-sense multiple access with collision avoidance (CSMA/CA) is a network multiple access method in which carrier sensing is used, but nodes attempt to avoid collisions by beginning transmission only after the channel is sensed to be "idle".
+* It is particularly important for wireless networks, where the collision detection of the alternative CSMA/CD is not possible due to wireless transmitters desensing their receivers during packet transmission.
+* CSMA/CA is unreliable due to the hidden node problem and exposed terminal problem.
+* Solution: RTS/CTS exchange.
+* CSMA/CA is a protocol that operates in the Data Link Layer (Layer 2) of the OSI model.

 **Components**:
 1. **InterFrame Space (IFS)**: Waiting period after channel becomes idle